mistaj-ok/my_app/readme.txt

 After 4 days of relearning react basics, many iterations of github and gitlab projects, along with their associated pipeline setup goodness.

-Add in the spice of git version control protocols and developing environment configuration.

 Some notes and reference material to make this process easier in the future.